Alcohol detox programme in Southampton, Hampshire

 Alcohol abuse is a prevalent problem in the UK that is associated with a variety of short and long-term problems.
 Regularly consuming alcohol can cause individuals to develop a harmful addiction to alcohol, which results in them becoming both physically and psychologically dependent upon this substance in order to function.

-If you are suffering with alcohol addiction, it may be necessary for you to go through a medically assisted withdrawal detoxification or ‘detox’ process as an important first step, before you are able to receive comprehensive therapy for your alcohol addiction.
+If you are suffering from the symptoms of alcohol addiction, it may be necessary for you to go through a medically assisted alcohol detox process as an important first step, before you are able to receive comprehensive therapy for your alcohol addiction.
 When a person becomes addicted to alcohol, their body will adapt to the presence of this substance in their system.
 Therefore, when an individual tries to stop drinking, or reduce the amount or frequency of their alcohol consumption, this may trigger a series of unpleasant and sometimes distressing alcohol withdrawal symptoms.
-Depending upon the nature and severity of an individual’s alcohol addiction, attempting to go through the withdrawal process without expert professional input, can be extremely difficult and even dangerous.
+Depending upon the nature and severity of an individual’s alcohol addiction, attempting to go through the alcohol withdrawal process without expert professional input, can be extremely difficult and even dangerous.

-That’s why, at Manor Clinic in Southampton, we are proud to offer a rigorous and medically assisted alcohol detoxification programme, delivered by our expert multidisciplinary team.
+That’s why, when you visit our alcohol rehab clinic, we are proud to offer a rigorous and medically assisted alcohol detoxification programme, delivered by our expert multidisciplinary team.
 This allows our patients to rid their body of alcohol in a comfortable environment and effectively manage their withdrawal symptoms, without putting their health at risk.
-Our intensive programme has been designed to ensure that the process is efficient, safe, thorough and managed as seamlessly as possible for each patient, in a supportive environment.
+Our intensive alcohol detox programme has been designed to ensure that the process is efficient, safe, thorough and managed as seamlessly as possible for each patient, in a supportive environment.

 A specialist alcohol addiction detox programme